billsix/cprogrammingbook/doc/04-Functions.rst

     Always use function prototypes.

-    Undefined behaviour results if you call or define a function anywhere in a program unless either
+    Undefined behavior results if you call or define a function anywhere in a program unless either

         a prototype is always in scope for every call or